leeannehammond/seirf-phoenix-rising-hw/unit_1/w08d3/instructor_notes/INSTALL_MONGO.md

 ## Set data location

-In terminal type `mongod` to run the mongo server.
+In terminal type `brew services start mongodb/brew/mongodb-community@3.2` to run the mongo server.

-You will probably get an error saying
+If you get an error saying:
 > "Data directory `/data/db` not found., terminating"
 	- if so, you will need to make the directories in your **root** directory as follows (do these commands anywhere):